3vincent/reshare-app-leipzig/README.md

 **Initialize with test-data**

 - run the above command including the database connection
-- when express is runnuing go to
+- when express is running go to

         http://localhost:3000/initialize